bofh69/spoolman2slicer/README.md

 `<suffix>` is `ini` for Super Slicer, `info` and `json` for Orca Slicer (it uses two files per filament).

+If the material isn't found, "default" is used as the material name.

 ### Available variables in the templates

 The variables available to use in the templates comes from the return